tanyuqian/minitorch/README.md

 ## Problem 2: Implementing Tensor Functions

-You will be implementing all the necessary functions and modules to implement a decoder-only transformer model. **PLEASE READ THE _IMPLEMENTATION DETAILS_ SECTION BEFORE STARTING** regarding advice for working with miniTorch.
+You will be implementing all the necessary functions and modules to implement a decoder-only transformer model. **PLEASE PLEASE _PRETTY PLEASE_ READ THE _IMPLEMENTATION DETAILS_ SECTION BEFORE STARTING** regarding advice for working with miniTorch.

 Implement the GELU activation, logsumexp, one_hot, and softmax_loss functions in `minitorch/nn.py` The accompanying tests are in `tests/test_nn.py`